Deathstroke5467/DEAL-Lib/readme.md

 declare -A repo=(["file"]="name of file" ["name"]="name of repo" ["web"]="url to repo" )
 pack_install
 ```
-*note that "file" is simply what the created file storing the repo will be called.
+*note that "file" is simply what the created files storing the repo will be called in /etc/apt/sources.list.d and /etc/apt/preferences.d